dcramer/sentry-old/README.rst

 Filter API
 ----------

-The filter API is designed to allow dynamic filters based on tags, with a few possible hooks:
+The filter API is designed to allow dynamic filters based on tags.
+They are composed of two pieces: a processor and a renderer.
+The renderer simply tells Sentry how it needs to be displayed in the filter list (e.g. a select widget with FOO choices, a search input, etc).

-* Post-processing of a message (e.g. add additional tags, save new indexes, etc.)
-* Rendering a widget in the slice grid pane for filtering events.

 The majority of this code lies within ``sentry.web.filters``, and are specified as part of the ``SLICES`` runtime configuration.